suborbital/sat/README.md

-# Sat, the tiny WebAssembly compute module
+# Sat, the tiny WebAssembly edge compute server
 > Sat (as in satellite) is an experiment, and isn't ready for production use.
 Please try it out and give feedback!

 [![Open in GitPod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/suborbital/sat)

-Sat is a compute module designed to have the maximum performance and smallest possible footprint.
-Where our [Atmo](https://github.com/suborbital/atmo) project is a fully-fledged platform with support for running entire applications, Sat takes the opposite approach: run a single module really f***ing fast.
+Sat is a WebAssembly-powered server designed to have the maximum performance and smallest possible footprint.
+Our [Atmo](https://github.com/suborbital/atmo) project is a fully-fledged platform with support for running entire applications, whereas Sat takes the opposite approach: run a single Wasm module really f***ing fast.

-Sat has no dependencies (it's statically compiled), and can run in a tiny Docker container (Distroless).
-It's meant to live in small places such as edge compute instances.
+Sat has no dependencies (it's statically compiled), and can run in a tiny Docker container (Distroless) or on bare metal.
+It's meant to live in small places such as edge compute environments.

 ### Using Sat